mjfrigaard/cr/README.md

     > - _readability is directly influenced by `modularity`. `Modular` code is logically separated (and easier to [mentally chunk](https://dictionary.apa.org/chunking))._

 10. Is the code easy to maintain and test?
+    > - The definition for _Testability refers to how easy it is to ensure correctness of code by means of writing tests for it._

 11. Are premature optimizations in place?